Rattlesnake’s farewell: ‘Stone Cold’ wrestles final match at WrestleMania - NewsBreak

 WrestleMania since retirement

-Since retiring from the ring, Austin has had fairly regular appearances at WrestleMania.
-His highest-profile role likely came at WrestleMania 23 when he served as referee for the “Battle of the Billionaires” featuring Vince McMahon and Donald Trump.
-On that night, he gave the future president a Stone Cold Stunner – a scenario we’ll likely never see again.

-He’s made other appearances as a special guest enforcer and interview segment guest.North Carolina defeats Duke, 81-77
+He’s made other appearances as a special guest enforcer and interview segment guest.Phenix City Police respond to shooting at Sumbry Hill Apartments

-During the last WrestleMania at AT&T Stadium, Austin joined hall of famers Shawn Michaels and Mick Foley to battle off a bad guy group “League of Nations.”
-Following the WrestleMania 32 melee, the legends were asked to joined tag team The New Day for a dance-off.
-As had been the case throughout his career, Austin made it seem like he’d play along but instead delivered a Stunner to New Day’s Xavier Woods.

 Gallery: Stone Cold through the years